Tales from the SOC: False innovation and invented minutiae | S1 Ep009

 Uncoordinated disclosures that put proof-of-concept code for unpatched vulnerabilities into the hands of bad actors are never justifiable and have real-world consequences.
 Our security teams across the company work tirelessly tracking threat actors who look for weaknesses just like these to attack Microsoft and our customers.
 Our Digital Crimes Unit will continue bringing cases against these actors and those that enable their criminal activity – coordinating as needed with law enforcement around the world.

-Examples of security-sensitive GitHub projects that haven’t been shut down include: source code for creating brand new malware; file-by-file encryption code that mirrors the techniques used in ransomware attacks; memory-scraping and password hash-stealing tools; and software that automates the creation of pixel-perfect clones of other people’s websites to phish for their users’ login names, passwords, and one-time security codes.
+Examples of security-sensitive GitHub projects that haven’t been shut down include: source code for creating brand new malware samples; file-by-file encryption code that mirrors the techniques used in ransomware attacks; memory-scraping and password hash-stealing tools; and software that automates the creation of pixel-perfect clones of other people’s websites to phish for their users’ login names, passwords, and one-time security codes.

 At the time of writing [2026-05-30T14:00:00Z], the latest words so far in this increasingly ugly battle are from N. Eclipse, in a blog post captioned by the tasteless pun “announcing bitskrieg“: